|This is an unofficial version.

 (a) see that the provisions of this Act are observed and carried out;

 (b) have, in respect of the area in the Weed Control District all the authority, powers and duties of an inspector under this Act; and

 (c) be paid such remuneration and expenses as the board may determine.

-31(7) The board appointed under subsection (1) shall, by resolution, appoint a secretary-treasurer for the board and pay to him such salary as the board considers reasonable.
+The board appointed under subsection (1) must, by resolution, appoint a secretary-treasurer for the board and pay the secretary-treasurer the salary that the board considers reasonable.

-34 Every person who contravenes this Act or the regulations or fails to observe and carry out any provision of this Act or the regulations that he is required to observe and carry out, is guilty of an offence.
+Every person who contravenes this Act or the regulations or fails to observe and carry out any provision of this Act or the regulations that the person is required to observe and carry out is guilty of an offence.

-35 Every person to whom pursuant to this Act, a notice is given to perform any duty or take any action as set out in the notice, and who neglects or refuses to perform the duty or take the action is guilty of an offence.
+Every person to whom a notice under this Act is given to perform any duty or take any action as set out in the notice and who neglects or refuses to perform the duty or take the action is guilty of an offence.

-36(1) Every person who is guilty of an offence under this Act, is liable, on summary conviction, to a fine of not more than $500. or to imprisonment for a term not exceeding one year, or to both.
+Every person who is guilty of an offence under this Act, is liable to a fine of not more than $2,000 or to imprisonment for a term not exceeding one year, or to both.